espressif/esp-at/docs/en/AT_Command_Set/Basic_AT_Commands.rst

 .. list::

   - When performing a firmware rollback, {IDF_TARGET_NAME} first verifies the integrity of the target firmware.
 The rollback proceeds only if verification succeeds; otherwise, an error is returned.
+  - It is recommended to roll back between patch versions.
+Rolling back across major versions is not recommended, as it may cause compatibility issues or even prevent the firmware from running.
+If you must roll back across major versions, please test and verify the functionality on your own product.
   :esp32c2: - For {IDF_TARGET_NAME}-2MB AT firmware, the compressed OTA partition stores a firmware image that, after decompression, is identical to the currently running firmware.
 Therefore, a true firmware switch cannot be performed.
   :esp32c5 or esp32c61: - For {IDF_TARGET_NAME}-4MB AT firmware, the compressed OTA partition stores a firmware image that, after decompression, is identical to the currently running firmware.
 Therefore, a true firmware switch cannot be performed.
   :esp32c2 or esp32c3 or esp32c6 or esp32 or esp32s2: - The rollback function operates independently of the OTA upgrade process and can directly switch execution to the firmware version stored in the other OTA partition.